Labloner101/EOY-2023/README.md

 This is a special thnaks to the beta tester whose feedback was the most helpful in the creation of this game.

 Antoine Germany
-Victor Perat
+Victor Perat,
-Lindsey Knox
+Lindsey Knox,
-Alex Ramirez
+Alex Ramirez,
 Alex gwen

 ## Controls